yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/xcluster-replication-ddl.md

 For some operations, to ensure changes made outside of YugabyteDB Anywhere are reflected in YugabyteDB Anywhere, you need to reconcile the configuration as follows:

-1. In YugabyteDB Anywhere, navigate to your source and select **xCluster Replication**.
+1. In YugabyteDB Anywhere, navigate to your source, select **xCluster Replication**, and select the replication configuration.
 1. Click **Actions > Advanced** and choose **Reconcile Config with Database**.